Ox Emerson: After football

 The Professional Football Researchers Association named Emerson to the PRFA Hall of Very Good Class of 2010.

-Emerson is one of ten players that were named to the National Football League 1930s All-Decade Team that have not been inducted into the Pro Football Hall of Fame.
+Emerson was selected to the National Football League 1930s All-Decade Team in 1969.
+He is one of ten players named to the All-Decade Team that have not been inducted into the Pro Football Hall of Fame.
 He was a Hall of Fame Finalist in 2020 and a nominee again in 2023.